-SCCM Run Script Deployment Step by Step Guide – Uninstall 7Zip without Package
+SCCM Run Script Deployment Step-by-Step Guide – Uninstall 7Zip without Package

 Learn how to create and deploy SCCM PowerShell Script to uninstall applications without creating packages.
 How to uninstall 7Zip from all your managed devices from SCCM without using packages.